Navigating Halal Food in a New Country: My Journey

 - 5 min read

-Out of all the things that I thought would challenge me in a new country, such as the accent or the weather, food was not one of them, but it surprised me.
+Out of all the things I thought would challenge me in a new country, such as the accent or the weather, food was not one of them.
+But it surprised me.

-Back home in Dubai, halal food was not a “category” in a supermarket, but rather the default.
-There was no decision-making involved, no second guessing and no reading the ingredients.
-Except for avoiding pork, of course.
-Whether it was a food shop or eating out with my friends, there was a certain comfort in knowing that everything around me aligned with my cultural and religious values.
-That kind of comfort was not something I knew I needed.
+Back home in Dubai, halal food was not a 'category' in a supermarket; it was the default.
+There was no decision-making involved, no second guessing, and no reading ingredients—except for avoiding pork, of course.
+Whether I was shopping or eating out with friends, there was comfort in knowing everything aligned with my cultural and religious values.
+That kind of comfort was something I didn’t know I needed.

-As Whitt (2011) argues, food does not only reflect personal identity; it also embodies cultural boundaries and a sense of belonging.
-Certain flavours act as sensory anchors that gives a sense of comfort that makes us feel “at home.”
-Losing access to these foods, might feel like leaving a part of yourself in the past.
+As Whitt (2011) argues, food reflects personal identity and embodies cultural boundaries.
+Certain flavours act as sensory anchors, giving a sense of comfort that makes us feel 'at home.'
+Losing access to these foods might feel like leaving a part of yourself in the past.
 The dishes that were once staples for me in Dubai now feel like sweeter imitations.
-The flavour palette I grew up with have been replaced with gentler spices and flavours, and that shift alone had shifted the comfort and cultural grounding I had always associated with eating.
-It was not just about finding access to halal food; it was the little adjustments such as an entirely different flavour palette.
+The flavour palette I grew up with has been replaced with gentler spices, and that shift alone has changed the comfort and cultural grounding I had always associated with eating.
+It wasn’t just about finding access to halal food; it was about the little adjustments.

-Beyond the availability these adjustments also explain why these cultural differences shape everyday experiences in subtle but effective ways.
-For example, even portion sizes initially came as a shock to me - a large here feels like a medium back in Dubai, and vice versa.
-It’s a tiny detail, but it highlights how our norms are shaped by the environments we are surrounded by when growing up.
-And it is not just my adjustment I have seen.
-My parents still travel nearly two hours to Glasgow every so often because that’s the closest place where they can find a Middle Eastern food shop that matches all the flavours and spices we were used to in Dubai.
+Beyond availability, these adjustments explain why cultural differences shape everyday experiences in subtle but effective ways.
+For example, portion sizes shocked me—a large here feels like a medium back in Dubai, and vice versa.
+It’s a tiny detail, but it highlights how our norms are shaped by the environments we grew up in.
+My parents still travel nearly two hours to Glasgow because that’s the closest place where they can find a Middle Eastern food shop that matches all the flavours and spices we were used to in Dubai.

-It has become part of their routine - a way of holding onto familiarity in a place where our defaults have been shifted and we are still trying to make sense of the culture we moved to.
-These small routines may seem simple, but they are incredibly effective when it comes to cultural adjustment.
+It has become part of their routine, a way of holding onto familiarity in a place where our defaults have shifted.
+These small routines may seem simple, but they are incredibly effective for cultural adjustment.
 They allow us to hold onto parts of the culture we grew up with without feeling as though we must give up everything at once.
 We work harder to keep those parts alive, and that feels far better than losing our sense of identity altogether.

 Farm Foods